ptoopchi/sample-code/Recommendation_System/README.md

-This Section is still WORK IN PROGRESS.
+This Section is still WORK IN PROGRESS

-This is recommendation system for movies.

-The folder python_scripts contain the
+This is a recommendation system for movies.
+This is a hybrid recommendation system consisting of a content-based and user-based recommendation system.
+Each model creates a prediction, and then a weighted average is taken as a final output.